bblanchon/ArduinoStreamUtils/README.md

 ![ReadLoggingStream](extras/images/ReadLogger.svg)

-For example, if you program is:
+For example, if your program is:

 ```c++
 char response[256];
 client.readBytes(response, 256);
 ```

-Then, you just need to create the decorator, and update the calls to `readBytes()`:
+Then, create the decorator and update the calls to `readBytes()`:

 ```c++
 ReadLoggingStream loggingClient(client, Serial);